• Skip to main content

 According to IBM’s Data Breach Report, the average total cost of a data breach is $3.86 million.
 You lose most, if not all, of your business and customer data, which puts your business at a standstill.
 To recover your lost data, you’ll need to hire a recovery firm to scour your hard drives for any usable information.
 On top of that, you may also lose your customers’ trust because you lost their data.

-Cloud-based services make data recovery easy.
-Providers often store your business data in multiple secure servers in different locations.
+Multi-cloud security solutions usually make data recovery easy.
+Providers will be storing your data in multiple secure servers in different locations.
 So if you do suffer a breach, there are many copies of your data that you can rely on.
 It’s business as usual.

 Worry-free Updates